tpoisot/tpoisot.github.io/_posts/2012-01-01-migration-to-jekyll.md

 ---
 layout: post
 title: Goodbye Wordpress, hello Jekyll!
+summary: blog
-summary: A new platform for this website.
+chapo: A new platform for this website.
 author: Tim
 ---